-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-There is a Worcester Danesmoor 15/19 oil fired central heating boiler located in the cupboard adjacent to the back door.
-This supplies steel panelled radiators which are fitted with thermostatic values.
-This system also provides domestic hot water.
-There is a pre-insulated hot water tank in the bathroom cupboard.
+There are a range of electric panel heaters.
+There would appear to be a back boiler fitted to the stove in the kitchen which supplies two radiators with thermostatic valves.
+There is a hot water tank in a bedroom cupboard with electric immersion heater fitted.
+Drainage Drainage covers etc were not lifted.

-The central heating system is controlled by a programmer in the utility room.

-Drainage

-Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

-The seller has advised that drainage is to a septic tank understood to be located outwith the boundaries.
-The system has not been inspected and condition, legal and environmental issues have not been investigated.
-For the purposes of the valuation, all are assumed to be satisfactory.

-Fire, smoke and burglar alarms

-Visually inspected.
+Drainage is connected to a septic tank.
+Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.

-There are smoke detectors fitted.
+There is a smoke detector fitted above the stair.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection

-For flats / maisonettes

-Only the subject flat and internal communal areas giving access to the flat were inspected.

-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.

-Any additional limits to inspection

 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.